TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

-# June 9, 2021 CFDE Tutorial
+# June 9, 2021 CFDE Demonstration
-##Building blocks of queries on a CFDE-data populated property graph
+## Building blocks of queries on a CFDE-data populated property graph

 For this tutorial/demonstration we'll be using a knowledge graph we're tentatively calling "PetaGraph."